Walden Galleria: 2010s

+In 2017, Sears, a major tenant, closed its doors at the mall.

 In April 2018, Spanish retailer Zara opened a two-story 30309 sqft space next to H&M and Gap.
 In June, Macy's opened a 14456 sqft furniture store in the location that also formerly hosted the same concept under its predecessor, Kaufmann's.

 In late 2019, Macy's announced that their location was among the first to receive millions of dollars in cosmetic upgrades.
 Regal Cinemas also announced upgrades which saw it bring 4-DX technology that immerses people in movies with moving seats, wind, rain, lights and even smells.

 2020s

+In April 2020, a Primark opened in the space previously occupied by Sears.

-On August 27, 2020, Lord & Taylor announced they would shutter their brick-and-mortar fleet after modernizing into a digital collective department store.
-Early plans envision the 99534 sqft store reconstructed into a modern space known as York Factory, a co-working sub-brand offering soft amenities such as a program delivering lunch straight to your office, bike rentals, a physical and mental wellness studio, salon services, and weekly events.
+On August 27, 2020, it was announced that Lord & Taylor would close all its stores, as a result of the economic impact of the COVID-19 pandemic.
+Early plans envision the 99534 sqft store reconstructed into a modern space known as York Factory, a co-working sub-brand offering soft amenities such as a program delivering lunch straight to offices, bike rentals, a physical and mental wellness studio, salon services, and weekly events.

-By the 2020s, Walden Galleria's lineup of premier tenants has kept it a prominent regional destination in the Buffalo-Niagara territory.
-In January 2022, Walden Galleria's newest additions include Ardene, Offline by Aerie, Earthbound Trading Co., the Lego Store, Lovesac, Rue 21, Bravo!
-Italian Kitchen, Mandati Jewelers, Santora's Pizza Pub and Grille, and Urban Air Adventure Park.

 In 2021, Walden Galleria was listed among the top 20 most visited shopping centers in America attracting over 23 million visitors from the United States and Canada.

+In 2023, Going, Going, Gone! opened a store in the lower level of the former Sears.

+Abercrombie & Fitch closed in late 2021.
+It returned to the mall in 2024.

+In June 2025, Wells Fargo placed the mall into receivership amidst a foreclosure on the mall after its owners, Pyramid Management Group, defaulted on a $270 million loan.